 "Section 2.2.
 Extension of corporate boundaries.
-All extensions of the corporate boundaries shall be governed by the General Statutes of North Carolina.
+All extensions of the corporate boundaries shall be governed by general law.

 "ARTICLE III.
 MAYOR AND TOWN COUNCIL

 "Section 3.1.
 Form of government.
 The government of the Town and the general management and control of all its affairs shall be vested in a Town Council, which shall be elected and shall exercise its powers in the manner hereinafter provided, except that the Town Manager shall have the authority hereinafter specified.